dd32/td-gh-ex/readme.txt

 Alhena Lite offers a creative twist to a corporate and ecommerce WordPress theme.
 This theme gives you the ability to customize your site’s and now is compatible with WooCommerce plugin, to manage your e-commerce and shop site, with a beautiful masonry layout.
 The theme is a responsive design, supporting all modern browsers (Firefox, Chrome, Safari, Opera and IE 8, 9, and 10) and is developed using HTML5 and CSS3.

-Created by ThemeinProgress, http://www.themeinprogress.com Alhena Lite WordPress Theme, Copyright 2019 ThemeinProgress.
+Created by ThemeinProgress, http://www.themeinprogress.com Alhena Lite WordPress Theme, Copyright 2020 ThemeinProgress.
-Alhena Lite is distributed under the terms of the GPLv2 or later
+Alhena Lite is distributed under the terms of the GPLv3 or later

 == Changelog ==

+= 2.4.6 =
+Release date - August, 10 - 2020

+* Fixed - Reflected Cross Site Scripting on search template (Thanks to Talip Karabas)

 = 2.4.5 =
 Release date - July, 24 - 2020